libp2p/specs/RFC/0003-routing-records.md

 - `CertifiedAddrs(peerId) -> Set<Multiaddr>`
   - return the set of self-certified addresses for the given peer id

+- `SignedRoutingState(peerId) -> Maybe<SignedEnvelope>`
+  - retrive the signed envelope that was most recently added to the peerstore for the given peer, if any exists.

 And possibly:

 - `IsCertified(peerId, multiaddr) -> Boolean`